readthedocs-examples/awesome-read-the-docs/README.md

 <!-- subtitle -->

-A template for an awesome list with required conventions out of the box!
+A list of example projects, useful to learn from and for bootstrapping new documentation projects.
+Plus cool real-life usages of Read the Docs.

 <!-- image -->